This blog post was originally published on 23rd July, 2018 – updated: 28th April, 2020

-Where the Rencore Platform is able to automatically discover all customizations in SharePoint, as well as their usage, Rich Forms help move those InfoPath forms into a more supportable format for the future.
+Where Rencore is able to automatically discover all customizations in SharePoint, as well as their usage, Rich Forms help move those InfoPath forms into a more supportable format for the future.

 Adis continues, “Rencore and skybow are the winning team for everyone who wants to get out of the legacy trap, helping organizations to discover, analyze and transform legacy customizations no matter how they were developed or where they were deployed, and to lay the path forward to a legacy-free modern workplace.

 Rencore helps organizations who are seeking to gradually modernize or de-customize their SharePoint environment, or who are in the process of migrating to Office 365.
 It helps them to discover, analyze, and then transform their existing on-premises customizations so that their environments better align with the new standards that Microsoft has been encouraging developers to follow for customization – such as the SharePoint Framework.
 And by taking the time to gradually and organically evolve their customizations, they will be better prepared for the new requirements of next-generation SharePoint platforms, such as SharePoint Server 2019, SharePoint Online, and beyond